Aconex/drakov/README.md

 * All test specification files must end in `-test.js`
 * Always run `npm test` before you submit your build request

+## CHANGELOG

+A history of changes with a list of contributors can be found at https://github.com/Aconex/drakov/blob/master/CHANGELOG.md

 ## MAINTAINERS

 Yakov Khalinsky <ykhalinsky@aconex.com>